-Symptoms: Common on tomato and potato plants, early blight is caused by the fungus Alternaria solani, and occurs throughout the United States.
-It first appears on the lower, older leaves as small brown spots with concentric rings that form a “bull’s eye” pattern.
+Common on tomato and potato plants, early blight is caused by the fungus Alternaria solani and occurs throughout the United States.
+Symptoms first appear on the lower, older leaves as small brown spots with concentric rings that form a “bull’s eye” pattern.
 As the disease matures, it spreads outward on the leaf surface causing it to turn yellow, wither and die.
 Eventually the stem, fruit and upper portion of the plant will become infected.
 Crops can be severely damaged.

 Early blight overwinters on infected plant tissue and is spread by splashing rain, irrigation, insects and garden tools.
 The disease is also carried on tomato seeds and in potato tubers.
 In spite of its name, early blight can occur any time throughout the growing season.
 High temperatures (80-85˚F.) and wet, humid conditions promote its rapid spread.
 In many cases, poorly nourished or stressed plants are attacked.

 - Prune or stake plants to improve air circulation and reduce fungal problems.

 - Make sure to disinfect your pruning shears (one part bleach to 4 parts water) after each cut.

 - Keep the soil under plants clean and free of garden debris.
 Add a layer of organic compost to prevent the spores from splashing back up onto vegetation.

 - Drip irrigation and soaker hoses can be used to help keep the foliage dry.

 - For best control, apply copper-based fungicides early, two weeks before disease normally appears or when weather forecasts predict a long period of wet weather.
 Alternatively, begin treatment when disease first appears, and repeat every 7-10 days for as long as needed.